realgolf/docs/src/data/get-started.md

 2. **Key Parameters:**
    - Pay particular attention to the following essential parameters:
      - **Total/Carry Distance:** You can decide if the total distance traveled by the ball or its carry distance is important.
-     - **Lateral Deviation:** When playing the [Silver level](https://realgolf.games/dashboard/levels) or above you need to include the lateral deviation and it will get harder to hit a Field of your choice.
+     - **Lateral Deviation:** When playing the [Silver level](https://realgolf.games/dashboard/levels) or above, you need to include the lateral deviation, and it will get harder to hit a field of your choice.

 ## Keyboard shortcuts

-There are a few Keyboard shortcuts you can use to speed up your naviagtion proccess
+There are a few keyboard shortcuts you can use to speed up your navigation process.

-**Currently there is only one Keyboard shortcut avaible.**
+**Currently, there is only one keyboard shortcut available.**

-1. Open Menu, "ctrl+m"
+1. Open Menu: "ctrl+m"